HarrisonBubbles/website/content/about.md

 4. ***Just Got Back From the Discomfort We're Alright*** by Brave Little Abacus
 5. ***Weezer*** by Weezer

-My resume can be downloaded <a href="../Harris%20Bubalo%20Resume.pdf" download>here.</a>
+My resume can be downloaded [here.](../Harris%20Bubalo%20Resume.pdf)